EllaBrands/stanDev/Stan-Development-Meeting-Agenda.md

 Ben.
 2.15 release schedule

+Charles. algebra_solver: use relative tolerance (built in Eigen) on x and absolute tolerance on F.

 ### Open Discussion Topics
 _Any topics that do not need to be addressed in the short term, including speculation and brainstorming._